-Rome is a city you have to visit at least once in a lifetime.
-It one of the Italian cities that is an open-air museum and wandering through its streets you will find monuments and works of art with many centuries of history.
+Rome is a city you must visit at least once during your lifetime.
+It is one of the Italian cities with an open-air museum, and while wandering through its streets, you will find monuments and works of art with many centuries of history.

-It happened to me the first time I went to Rome, we suddenly appeared at the Pantheon when we were walking through one of its narrow streets.
+The first time I went to Rome, we suddenly appeared at the Pantheon when we were walking through one of its narrow streets.
 It was awesome!

-In this post I tell you what to see in Rome in 4 days and the itinerary I made with my sister.
+This post will tell you what to see in Rome in 4 days and the itinerary I made with my sister.
 Plus some tips to make the most of your visit.

-The first time I went to Rome was in August 2007, for my birthday, we went just a weekend, and I knew I would come back since I had tossed a coin in the Trevi Fountain 😉
+The first time I went to Rome was in August 2007.
+We went for just a weekend for my birthday, and I knew I would come back since I tossed a coin in the Trevi Fountain. 😉

-My sister and I wanted to take a trip together, in October last year we had four days that were good for both of us and we chose Rome as a destination, she did not know it and I love Italy in general.
+My sister and I wanted to take a trip together; in October of last year, we had four days that were good for both of us, and we chose Rome as a destination; she had never been there, and I love Italy in general.

-I took care of the plane tickets and she took care of the hotel, I didn’t make a bad deal, hehehe.
-Needless to say, she chose a hotel with an unbeatable location, less than 100 meters from Piazza Venezia, the location of the hotel was very good, but the price a little high for what it was, since the rooms were so tiny.
+She chose a hotel with an unbeatable location, less than 100 meters from Piazza Venezia, the location of the hotel was excellent, but the price was a little high for what it was since the rooms were so tiny.

-The good thing was that we were able to walk almost everywhere, so we saved public transport or taxis.
+The good thing was that we could walk almost everywhere, so we saved public transport and taxis.

-Although 4 days in Rome is short time.
-But gave us time to see the most important monuments.
-That said, getting up early and going to bed late some nights.
+Although 4 days in Rome is not a lot of time, it gave us time to see the most important monuments.
+That said, we got up early and went to bed late some nights.

 Day 1 in Rome